-Exam withdrawals will only be considered under the most extenuating circumstances, and where supported by documentary evidence; minor illnesses or normal expected workloads cannot be considered.
-Any supporting documents should be sent to email@example.com by 11 December for the December session.
+Centre based exam withdrawals will only be considered under the most extenuating circumstances, and where supported by documentary evidence; minor illnesses or normal expected workloads cannot be considered.
+Any supporting documents should be sent to email@example.com by 23 June 2021 for the June session.

 If you are granted a withdrawal, you should not attend the examination under any circumstances; in the event that you do so, you will be liable to pay additional fees.